gbv/K10plus-cleanup/README.md

 This repository contains scripts to clean up PICA records in K10plus catalogue.

-Analysis of K10plus catalogue with QA Catalogue reveals some commit errors such as typos and wrongly used fields.
+Analysis of K10plus catalogue with **QA Catalogue** reveals errors such as typos and wrongly used fields.
 Some of these can automatically be fixed using Catmandu and [Catmandu::PICA].

+See `*.fix` files in this repository for examples.

 ## Installation